Bethune–Cookman Wildcats men's basketball

 The Bethune–Cookman Wildcats men's basketball team represents Bethune–Cookman University in the sport of basketball.
 The Wildcats compete in the NCAA Division I and the Southwestern Athletic Conference (SWAC).
 They play their home games in Moore Gymnasium on campus in Daytona Beach, Florida.
 They are coached by former NBA player and Sacramento Kings coach Reggie Theus.
 The team has been playing since 1930, having joined Division I along with the rest of the conference in 1980.

-The Wildcats are one of 35 eligible Division I programs to have never appeared in the NCAA Division I men's basketball tournament.
+The Wildcats are one of 34 eligible Division I programs to have never appeared in the NCAA Division I men's basketball tournament.
+They are the only SWAC team to never reach the tournament and one of just two (with Florida A&M) to never win the SWAC tournament.

-Team History
+Team history

 Pre-Division I (1930–1979)

 For the first 50 years of their program, the Bethune–Cookman Wildcats men's basketball team competed in the NCAA Division II.
-Through this era, they had 8 different coaches.
-The most notable coach from this era was former Bethune-Cookman and Pittsburgh Steelers player Jack "Cy" McClairen.
+During this era, it had eight different coaches.
+The most notable coach from this era was former Bethune–Cookman and Pittsburgh Steelers player Jack "Cy" McClairen.
 Some accomplishments during this era include qualifying for the NIBT tournament twice, the NAIA tournament once, and the NCAA Division II tournament three times.
-All of these post-season runs ended in defeat for Bethune-Cookman.
+All of these post-season runs ended in defeat for Bethune–Cookman.

-Division I Era (1980–Present Day)
+Division I era (1980–present)

-After competing in NCAA Division II for 50 years, the team was invited to play in the NCAA Division I. In 2021, Bethune-Cookman accepted an invitation to join the Southwestern Athletic Conference (SWAC).
+After competing in NCAA Division II for 50 years, the team was invited to play in the NCAA Division I. In 2021, Bethune–Cookman accepted an invitation to join the Southwestern Athletic Conference (SWAC).
 Originally, the team played in the Mid-Eastern Athletic Conference (MEAC).
 During this time, the only tournament the Wildcats have made is the NIT tournament.
 Though they now play in the NCAA Division I, they have never made a tournament appearance.